How Much Does it Cost to Live in Spain

 Are you considering making a move to become an expat in Spain?
 With an excellent health care system and an incredibly vibrant culture, it’s a great place for expats to live.

-But the number one reason Spain is great for expats is the affordable cost of living.
+But one of the top reasons for moving to Spain is great for expats is the affordable cost of living.
 If you have your heart set on moving to Western Europe, Spain is one of the cheapest places to live.

 For expats, Spain is more expensive than other popular destinations in Asia and South America.
 But if you prefer a Western lifestyle, it’s hard to beat.
 In fact, Madrid made our list of the happiest cities in the world for expatriates.